 The Solvency II Directive is implemented in Sweden primary through the IBA.
-The "level two" implementation measures set out in the Solvency II Regulation entered into force on 1 January 2016 and have direct effect in Sweden.
+The "level two" implementation measures set out in the Commission Delegated Regulation (EU) 2015/35 (the Solvency II Regulation) entered into force on 1 January 2016 and have direct effect in Sweden.